 This module specifically addresses public announcement skills, for use on-board as well as in a station environment.
 Routine, non-routine and emergency situations are covered, recognizing that not being kept informed is one of the major complaints voiced by transit passengers.
 Content includes pronunciation, clarity and volume.
 Participants practice giving and critiquing effective announcements.

-When transit systems enroll their Trainers to a Transit Ambassador Train-the-Trainer session, CUTA Master Trainers equips the Trainer with all the materials needs to deliver this program throughout the organization.
-The Trainer will receive one copy of each of the 4-core Modules, and this will allow the trainer to begin training as soon as they are certified.
-Each module contains a Facilitator's Guide, a Leader's Guide and the multi-media DVD contains the electronic files of these guides so Trainers are able to print out and use as many participant guides as they need.
-In addition, the multi-media DVD contains the PowerPoint needed to deliver the training as well as the demo videos that are used to accompany each module.
+When transit systems enroll their trainers in a Transit Ambassador train-the-trainer session, CUTA master trainers equip the trainer with the materials needed to deliver this program throughout the organization.
+The trainer will receive a copy of each of the 4-core modules, and this will allow the trainer to begin training your front-line staff as soon as they are certified.
+Each module contains a facilitator's guide, a leader's guide and the multi-media electronic files of these guides so trainers are able to print out and use as many participant guides as they need.
+In addition, the media contains the presentation needed to deliver the training as well as the demo videos that are used to accompany each module.

-The Transit Ambassador License Fee is a one-time investment, and once systems purchase the program, they do not need to pay for upgrade fees for new versions.
-Transit Systems and Authorities who have not yet migrated to the 2008 version of the program can contact us to find out more on how to move to the new program.
-To date, there are 66 Canadian organizations using this program, 46 transit authorities in the US, and 30 systems abroad.
+The Transit Ambassador license fee is a one-time investment, and once systems purchase the program, they do not need to pay for upgrade fees for new versions.
+Transit systems and authorities that have not yet migrated to the 2008 version of the program can contact us to find out more about how to move to the new program.
+To date, there are 66 Canadian organizations using this program, 52 transit authorities in the US, and 30 systems Internationally.
 Transit Ambassador is currently available in English and French.